opendatacube/odc-stac/README.rst

 Using Conda
 ~~~~~~~~~~~

-This will be available on ``conda-forge`` channel soon, but in the meantime it
+This package is be available on ``conda-forge`` channel:
-can be installed like this:

 .. code-block:: bash

-   conda install -c kirill-odc odc-stac
+   conda install -c conda-forge odc-stac

 To use development version of ``odc-stac`` install dependencies from conda, then
 install ``odc-stac`` with ``pip``.